 She and her family attend Christian Church of Thousand Oaks, where she was baptized at the ripe age of 8.
 The opportunity to work at Forever Found has been an answer to prayer, as Dionne is able to use her gifts of creativity, organization, and leadership to help this worthwhile cause.

-She and her husband Alan have lived in Simi Valley for 25 years and have three twenty-something daughters, Jillian, Megan & Danielle.
-A devoted follower of Jesus Christ, Vicki lives each day with the desire to be obedient to Him by serving His people, all to His glory.
+Vicki and her husband Alan have lived in Simi Valley for 27 years and have three twenty-something daughters, Jillian, Megan & Danielle.
+A devoted follower of Jesus Christ, she lives each day with the desire to be obedient to Him by serving his people, all to His glory.

 1 Corinthians 10:31